coolum001/hello-world/README.md

+# hello-world
-Line two of new content# hello-world training repository
+training repository

-This is a change to the training repository README.md
+This is a change to the training repository README.md Line two of new content